runtime429/Purejet_Limiter/README.md

 # Purejet_Limiter

-!!!
-The current design is being worked on and it´s not yet been tested yet. !!!

 This repository contains hardware a hardware design and software for a rev limiter for Ditech / Purejet Scooter.

 ![Rev Limiter](https://raw.githubusercontent.com/runtime429/Purejet_Limiter/main/img/DBZ_v2.png)